Table of Contents

 2.1 Definition

-A thermostat is a device that regulates the temperature in a room by adjusting the heating output.
-It measures the current temperature and compares it to the desired set temperature.
-If there are deviations, the thermostat sends a signal to the heating system to correct the temperature.
-This regulation is crucial for the efficiency of heating systems, as it ensures a constant and comfortable room temperature.
-A precisely functioning thermostat ensures that heating output is accurately matched to demand, increasing comfort while reducing operating costs.
-Especially in times of rising energy prices, precise control through thermostats is an important step towards cost savings and energy efficiency.
-A well-chosen thermostat can not only enhance comfort in your living space but also help reduce your ecological footprint.
+A thermostat is a device that regulates the temperature of a room.
+It measures the current temperature and compares it with the desired set temperature.
+In case of deviations, the thermostat sends a signal to the heating system to correct the temperature.
+This precise regulation is crucial for the efficiency of heating systems, as it ensures a constant and comfortable room temperature.
+A well-chosen thermostat can reduce heating demand by up to 30%, benefiting both your wallet and the environment.
+These devices are not just technical aids, but also a step towards a more sustainable lifestyle that combines ecological and economic benefits.
+A well-thought-out heating system is more than just a technical necessity; it is a step towards a more conscious use of energy.

 2.2 Functionality